-- the duration for the given test has passed, - when the task has been finished by all robots, - when the referees decide to stop it, or - when the team leader of the team whose turn it is decides that the run can be finished earlier as no more progress is expected.
+- the duration for the given test has passed, - when the all the tasks have been finished by the robot, - when the referees decide to stop it, or - when the team leader of the performing team decides to abort the run.

-During a run, teams may only interact with the robot or enter the area if explicitly allowed by the referees.
+During a run, teams may only interact with the robot or enter the arena if explicitly allowed by the referees.

-If the robot at any point during the run does not show any progress for 2 minutes, the run will be aborted.
-This includes repeating the same behavior and not leaving the start arena as a team might not be entirely prepared, or is having connection issues.
+If the robot at any point during the run does not show any progress for 2 minutes, the run will be aborted by the referees.
+This includes repeating the same behavior, standing still, or not leaving the start arena due to lack of preparation or connection issues.

-After each run, the teams must leave the arena within one minute.
+After each run, the teams must leave the arena immediately.